apache/cordova-coho/docs/setting-up-gpg.md

 Publish to `dist/KEYS`:

-    # Clone if you don't have it already:
+    # Clone `cordova-dist` if you don't have it already:
     coho repo-clone -r dist
     gpg --armor --export $KEY_ID >> cordova-dist/KEYS
     # Make sure that's the only change to the file